healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Some of these organizations have been in sustainment mode for over three decades - predating the existence of personal computers, let alone the Internet and its vastly distributed, dynamic information network.

-Health IT product vendors embrace this status quo of health standards because it gives them an excuse to keep their data locked in their proprietary silos:  "We use HIT standard X... therefore we must be interoperable!"

-The fact is that each healthcare data standards is its own silo, based on:
+Each healthcare data standards is its own silo, with

 * different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
 * different and proprietary formats (dating over 25 years old)
 * different and proprietary licenses (none of them freely usable or creative commmons)